skybrush-io/flockwave-spec/doc/protocol.md

 `dgpsStream`
 : A connection whose purpose is to receive DGPS correction packets from an external DGPS stream (e.g., an NTRIP data source or a serial link to a DGPS device).

+`time`
+: A connection whose purpose is to connect to a service or device that provides time-related information.
+Examples are connections to an NTP server or a MIDI timecode provider.

 `uavRadioLink`
 : A connection whose purpose is to receive status information from UAVs and send commands to them.